 A constant build up of plaque and tartar at your gumline causes gingivitis.
 It causes irritation, swelling, and soreness in gums.
 Your gums might also bleed while brushing and flossing.
 Gingivitis is the first stage of gum disease and can be treated by maintaining good oral hygiene.

 Gingivitis if left untreated develops into a serious form of gum disease known as Periodontitis.
 Bacteria thriving in plaque and tartar deposits seep into gums and release toxic substances that infect the gums.
 Pus pockets are formed near the tooth root.
 This damage to the gums forces them to recede and make them weaker.
 Slowly and gradually the gum tissues disconnect from the teeth and the infection destroys the underlying bone structure.
 Eventually, you might end up losing single or multiple teeth.

 Treatment of Gum Diseases

-A dental hygienist will clean your teeth to remove plaque and tartar buildups.
+Our dental hygienist will clean your teeth and under your gums to remove plaque and tartar buildups.
 Your teeth are polished and disinfected with fluoride to remove bacteria.
-Gingival pockets near the gum line are cleared of the abscess and bacterium.
+Gingival pockets near the gum line are cleared of the abscess and infection.

 If you have gingivitis, professional cleaning along with a good oral health regimen is enough to provide good results.